rdcoletta/genomic_prediction_svs/notes/testing_simulations.md

 * Define how many folds to perform validation (default is 5-fold validation).
 * Decide if you want to use all SNPs in the genotypic dataset, or randomly sample a certain number of SNPs (e.g., 1000).

-> **Note:** I still have to implement the calculation of LD in this script.
+> I still have to implement the calculation of LD in this script.
 I've been used fixed distances to determine SNP in LD with SV (+/- 10kb) or varying LD (+/- 50 kb and excluding the first +/- 10kb).

 It should be noted that I did small modifications to the original `rrblup.kfoldfoldCV()` function from Alex to adapt it to my needs.
 Thus, I'm using my version of this function, which is called `rrblup.kfoldfoldCV.numHapMap.input()`.
 Basically, the main difference is that my version requires a numeric hapmap format as input instead of the standard hapmap.